Kash Patel: Inside the Israel-Hamas Conflict and Politicization of National Security

 They don't need a year and a billion dollars worth of investigations to figure it out.

-What they don't want to talk about is Mayor Bowser in DC sending a written letter to the Department of Defense refusing to request National Guard's men and women as required by the law.
+What they don't want to talk about is Mayor Bowser in D.C. sending a written letter to the Department of Defense refusing to request National Guard's men and women as required by the law.

 So those are facts that they don't want to have come out.

-They're there, it's not hard to find, you don't need a commission to do it.
+You don't need a commission to do it.

 And unfortunately, if it was possible to set up a true bipartisan independent commission, I'd be all for it.